Poetry

 grocery list and notice my attempted poem on the

-back of the page; the one about Second Chances?
+back page, the one about Second Chances.

-Or will he spot it in the produce section while
+Will he spot it in the produce section while

 turning the page to see if I had written strawberries

 to then discover the poem.
-Will he take pause
+Will he take pause,

-Read it and smile, or will he look at it as scrap
+read it and smile, or will he look at it as scrap

-paper, being used wisely, turning it quickly over
+paper, being used wisely, turning it over quickly

-not to lose frame of thought, or be discovered
+not to lose frame of thought, or be discovered.

 read it twice, and put it in his shirt pocket close to his heart.

-The crucifix
+The Crucifix

-on 332 west 23rd street
+on 332 West 23rd Street

 room 311